AdityaNayak/web/_pages/careers.md

 				<!-- <h4 class="bkc">We're a high-performance team, not a family.</h4>
 				<p class="b-ws-top">Families are structured for companionship.
 We are structured like a sports team; <span class="bkc f-1-25x">Built to Win.</span> </p> -->
 				<h3>Who are we</h3>
-				<p>We build ecosystems and infrastructure for web 3.0 i.e. a future of the world that is decentralized, permissionless and trusless.</p>
+				<p>We serve the protocols of tomorrow that we believe in, by solving key problems that limit adoption.</p>
 				<!-- <h5>BUIDL-ers</h5> -->
 				<p class="bold bkc nm">Engineering throughput</p>
 				<p>We contribute code to Open source projects of other web 3.0 communities to help build the foundations of a decentralized future.
 Helps us understand the protocol and community in depth.
 Funded by grants.<a class="ibtn block s2" href="https://github.com/buidl-labs">View projects on Github</a></p>